curlyz/frontend-101/docs/slides/04_02_react_server_components.md

 ## Content

-React Server Components are components that render on the server side and send the HTML result to the client.
-This approach can improve initial page load time, reduce JavaScript bundle size, and improve overall app performance.
+React Server Components (RSCs) are a newer type of component that render on the server.
+Their output (which can be a special format, not just HTML) is then sent to the client.
+This approach can significantly improve initial page load times, reduce the amount of JavaScript sent to the browser, and enhance overall application performance.

-This approach is known as Server-side Rendering (RSR) [Note: While related, RSCs are a specific evolution beyond traditional SSR, often involving streaming and selective hydration.
-The original text uses RSR, so keeping it for consistency with the source].
-It means:
+Key characteristics of Server Components:

-* They run only on the server and don't add to the client-side JavaScript bundle.
+*   They execute on the server, meaning their code doesn't contribute to the client-side JavaScript bundle (for their own logic).
-* Access to server-side resources like databases and file systems.
+*   They can directly access server-side resources like databases, file systems, or internal APIs without needing to expose API endpoints.
+*   They cannot use state (like `useState`) or lifecycle effects (`useEffect`) directly, as these are client-side concepts.
+They also cannot use browser-only APIs.

-Use Server Components when you need to optimize for performance, reduce JavaScript, or build static-like pages.
+Use Server Components when you want to:

-Additionally, we can combine Client Components and Server Components to strike a balance between performance and interactivity.
-Modern frameworks like NextJS and ViteJs support both rendering types, enabling developers to optimize loading speed while still delivering rich, interactive user experiences.
+*   Optimize for initial page load and perceived performance.
+*   Reduce the client-side JavaScript bundle size.
+*   Access backend data sources directly during rendering.
+*   Render parts of your UI that are not highly interactive or don't require immediate client-side JavaScript.

+Modern React frameworks (like Next.js) allow you to seamlessly combine Server Components and Client Components.
+This hybrid approach lets you build applications that are fast to load (thanks to RSCs) while still offering rich interactivity where needed (thanks to Client Components).

-## Presentation Status: To Be Prepared
+## Presentation Status: Ready for Review